catchorg/Catch2/docs/tostring.md

 ## Floating point precision

-Catch provides a built-in `StringMaker` specialization for both `float` `double`.
+Catch provides a built-in `StringMaker` specialization for both `float` and `double`.
 By default, it uses what we think is a reasonable precision, but you can customize it by modifying the `precision` static variable inside the `StringMaker` specialization, like so: